kyma-incubator/compass/docs/kyma-environment-broker/08-01-provisioning-kyma-environment.md

----
-title: Provision Kyma Runtime through Kyma Environment Broker
+# Provision Kyma Runtime using Kyma Environment Broker
-type: Tutorials
----

-This tutorial shows how to provision Kyma Runtime on Azure.
+This tutorial shows how to provision Kyma Runtime on Azure using Kyma Environment Broker.

 ## Prerequisites

 - Compass with:
-  * configured Runtime Provisioner and Azure provider [set up](../provisioner/08-02-provisioning-gardener.md)
+  * Runtime Provisioner [configured](../provisioner/08-02-provisioning-gardener.md) for Azure provider
-  * configured Kyma Environment Broker and chosen [overrides](03-06-runtime-overrides.md) set up
+  * Kyma Environment Broker configured and chosen [overrides](03-06-runtime-overrides.md) set up

 ## Steps